XavierBerger/RPi-Monitor/README.md

     ./rpimonitord -s

-Note: if you you installed **RPi-Monitor** as a daemon, it will be required to update the upstart script (/etc/init/rpimonitord) and append "-s" to the command line.
+If you you installed **RPi-Monitor** as a daemon, it will be required to update the upstart script (/etc/init.d/rpimonitor) and append "-s" to the command line.
 Once the update will be done, restart rpimonitord.
 This can be done with the following command:

     sudo /etc/init.d/rpimonitor restart

+**Will you provide a debian package to make the installation faster and easier?**

+Yes, it is plan for the next release.
+This page  will be updated and a dedicated post will be written in [RPi-Experience](http://rpi-experiences.blogspot.fr/) when it will be ready.